HoijanLai/Deep_Learning_Capstone/README.md

 3. To view the experiments, checkout /model/experiment.ipynb
 4. Running model/cnn_with_summary.py will implement my final model and record summary for tensorboard usage.
 Before running this script, you should have the pickle data

-## Details
-The model is built using CPU version tensorflow